“If you were working with an attorney to improve a law firm’s search engine optimization, what would be your #1 tip to get results?”

 There usually isn’t a lot of local competition for these types of phrases and typically, visitors are pretty intentional when it comes to law, so they usually convert well once they’ve read content like this.

-There are plenty of other things law firms can do, but this is just one where I see firms fall short.
+There are plenty of other law firm SEO strategies, but this is just one where I see firms fall short.

 Regardless of the client, I always start with an audit.
 This tells me a lot about the client, their specific practice areas, as well as the competition they are up against.
 From this initial analysis I’m able to quickly identify the opportunity areas that will provide quick wins for the client, and solidify enough upfront trust to establish an ongoing relationship.